-- Provide effective, safe first aid for pupils, staff and visitors. - Ensure that all staff and pupils are aware of the systems in place. - Provide awareness of health and safety issues within school and on school trips, to prevent, where possible, potential dangers or accidents. - Provide a framework for responding to an incident and recording and reporting the outcomes - Ensure that staff and trustees are aware of their responsibilities with regards to health and safety
+- Ensure the health and safety of all pupils, staff and visitors. - Provide effective, safe first aid for pupils, staff and visitors. - Ensure that all staff and pupils are aware of the systems in place. - Provide awareness of health and safety issues within school and on school trips, to prevent, where possible, potential dangers or accidents. - Provide a framework for responding to an incident and recording and reporting the outcomes. - Ensure that staff and trustees are aware of their responsibilities with regards to health and safety